 Unlike refined grains, whole grains keep all parts of the kernel, providing fiber and nutrients that support digestion, metabolism, and blood sugar control.
 Whole grains are also a good source of B vitamins, like B6 and folate, which help turn food into energy and support brain health and red blood cell production.

-Examples of whole grains to include are:
+Examples of whole grains include:

 Protein is key for growth and tissue repair.
 Lean options, like skinless chicken or beans, are healthier than processed meats like hot dogs or bacon because they have less unhealthy fat.